Situation calculus: Situations

 The situation before any actions have been performed is typically denoted $S_0$ and called the initial situation.
 The new situation resulting from the performance of an action is denoted using the function symbol do (Some other references also use result).
 This function symbol has a situation and an action as arguments, and a situation as a result, the latter being the situation that results from performing the given action in the given situation.

 The fact that situations are sequences of actions and not states is enforced by an axiom stating that $do(a,s)$ is equal to $do(a',s')$ if and only if $a=a'$ and $s=s'$.
 This condition makes no sense if situations were states, as two different actions executed in two different states can result in the same state.

 In the example robot world, if the robot's first action is to move to location $(2,3)$, the first action is $move(2,3)$ and the resulting situation is $do(move(2,3),S_{0})$.
 If its next action is to pick up the ball, the resulting situation is $do(pickup(Ball),do(move(2,3),S_{0}))$.
 Situations terms like $do(move(2,3),S_{0})$ and $do(pickup(Ball),do(move(2,3),S_{0}))$ denote the sequences of executed actions, and not the description of the state that result from execution.

 Fluents

-Statements whose truth value may change are modeled by relational fluents, predicates which take a situation as their final argument.
-Also possible are functional fluents, functions which take a situation as their final argument and return a situation-dependent value.
+Statements whose truth value may change are modeled by relational fluents, predicates that take a situation as their final argument.
+Also possible are functional fluents, functions that take a situation as their final argument and return a situation-dependent value.
 Fluents may be thought of as "properties of the world"'.